Aller au contenu principal

 You speak faster, with less hesitation.

-When a scene has already been rehearsed, you're not improvising at the register.
-The phrases come out more naturally, and the conversation stays in French more often.
+When you've already rehearsed a scene, you're not improvising at the register.
+The phrases come out more naturally and the conversation stays in French more often.

 03